legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Regional Director who stated “a Number 2 above the resident's bed signifies that the resident is a Number 2 transfer.
 An ‘H’ above the resident’s bed signifies a full mechanical lift and an ‘S’ signifies a ‘sit-to-stand’ mechanical lift.”

 Was your loved one neglected, abused or mistreated while residing at Generations at McKinley Court?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Decatur.
+Our network of attorneys fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Decatur.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 We offer every client a “No Win/No-Fee” Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.